Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Current SanctuaryPlayer follow-ups

-1. Build the native media-session layer directly against the OxideAV library crates.
-2. Carry `FrameLease` through Sanctuary's queues and implement direct arena YUV420P upload in the Sanctuary-owned wgpu renderer.
-3. Configure the audio sink from authoritative decoder output parameters.
+1. Add the real audio path, configuring/reconfiguring the sink from the decoder's authoritative AAC output parameters and establishing A/V sync.
-4. Port or extract the proven oxideplay VDPAU/GLX/Vulkan bridge into the Sanctuary-owned renderer, keeping `HardwareVideo` leases GPU-resident and retaining CPU materialisation only as fallback.
+2. Re-enable FreeBSD VDPAU and port/extract the proven GLX/Vulkan bridge into the Sanctuary-owned renderer, retaining each `HardwareVideo` lease until GPU work is complete and keeping CPU materialisation only as an explicit fallback.
-5. Integrate HLS media-relative seeking/timeline behaviour as OxideAV gains it.
+3. Wire media-relative HLS seeking (including `VideoSource::start_time`) rather than moving Sanctuary's presentation clock without moving the demuxer/decoder.
+4. Expose useful rendition/quality selection and later ABR once the source layer can switch safely during playback.
-6. Extend source support for HLS discontinuities, byte ranges, fMP4/MAP, encryption, live reload and ABR only as real sources require them.
+5. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.